Puerto Galera: History

 Chinese traders possibly knew the place before the arrival of the Spaniards but there is no evidence of Chinese settlement.
 The place was likely also known by other Southeast Asian merchants, who would have found it convenient to load and unload trading goods.
 The bay was a convenient place to shelter ships against bad weather, and a warehouse was built to store supplies and trade black rice from Muelle.

 In April 1570, the Spaniards arrived in Bombon (now known as Batangas), and later sailed through the Isla Verde Passage, landed and called the place Puerto Galera (the port of Galleons).
 Miguel López de Legazpi became the first Spanish governor-general of the island.
 A garrison for soldiers was built in Muelle, and watch towers were erected in Dampalitan Point to monitor naval activity in the bay.
 Spaniards came to conquer for their king and chased the Muslim Moro pirates who were disrupting their trade with the Chinese and natives.
 The latter proved to be not only skilled warriors but also good negotiators even in the face of defeat.

 In 1663, a change in the form of administration occurred in the island, the corregidor was replaced by the alcalde-mayor or provincial governor, and the capital was moved from Puerto Galera to Baco.
 In the seventeenth century, the relative prosperity of the city underwent a serious setback with the rise of Muslim piracy.
 Both pirates attacks and the mismanagement of the Spaniards resulted in driving the native population either into exile in safer places or sending them inland to comparative safety.

 Geography

 Puerto Galera is located at the north-westernmost part of Oriental Mindoro, and at the south-western end of the Isla Verde Passage, about 130 km south of Manila and 51 km from Calapan, the provincial capital.

-It is mainly accessible from the Southern Luzon gateway port of Batangas by bamboo boats (bangka) operated by local regular operators.
-Seaplane Operator Air Juan Aviation, Inc. flies two daily flights from Manila to Puerto Galera on their Cessna Grand Caravan Seaplanes.
+It is mainly accessible through the Balatero Port, from the Southern Luzon gateway Port of Batangas by bamboo boats (bangka) operated by local regular operators, as well as the bigger Montenegro Shipping Lines, Inc. (MSLI) that also operates the route with a once a day RoRo service in addition to at least twice a day fastcraft ones.Higher-end beach resorts could take their customers directly to by their spot such as those located in Sabang, bypassing Balatero (which is around a 10-km drive away through mostly mountainous/hilly terrain).
+The government in the late 2010s or early 2020s, had the [regular] passenger services of these consolidated at the aforementioned Philippine Ports Authority-managed port.
+Formerly, the separate locations of White Beach, Balatero, Muelle and Sabang all offered transport services to Batangas/Luzon island.
+Muelle port has since been turned into a heritage park/plaza.